 Farm Stay at Willow-Witt Ranch

 Just 12 miles from Ashland, nestled in a mountain valley covered in wildflowers, a historic and working organic farm has opened its doors to curious travelers and foodies.
-Even though Ashland is a destination in its own right, we actually came to the region just to experience Willow-Witt Ranch.
+Even though Ashland is a destination in its own right, we actually came to the region just to scope out Willow-Witt Ranch for our glamping book.
 More than a farm, it’s a project to conserve this unique ecosystem and get people of all ages in touch with the food we eat.

 Crater Lake National Park